ibutta/Tetrees/README.md

 AND OTHER FILES PRESENT INSIDE "Misc" DIRECTORY***

 For now, it'll only compile in Linux systems since IT'S THE BEST AND UNIQUE REAL O.S.!!!...
 Just kidding...
-I love to develop under Linux O.S. because it's free, beautiful, and it also allows to put REAL computer science in action!
+I love to develop under Linux O.S. because it's free, beautiful, and it also allows you to put REAL computer science in action!
 I'll work to develop a version for Windows (sooner) and MacOS (only when I get one...).

 This project uses: